Main navigation is closed

 These words symbolize hope, especially when they’re written across a 3D mobile mammography van.

-When Sentara launched its 3D mobile mammography van in Hampton Roads, Virginia in 2023, it brought state-of-the-art breast cancer screening to underserved communities.
+When Sentara launched its first 3D mobile mammography van in Hampton Roads, Virginia in 2023, it brought state-of-the-art breast cancer screening to underserved communities.

 In its first year, the van screened 2,600 women, which led to 20 breast cancer diagnoses.